oliversun9/road-to-glory-leetcode/README.md

 * P118.
 Pascal's Triangle - I did it by inserting an element one by one for each row.
 A better solution I saw modified a copy of the last row, adding the last two entries and starting from the last element to avoid inserting 1 at the beginning. - July 27, 21
 * P129.
 Sum Root to Leaf Numbers.
 Backtracking.
 Aug 2, 21
 * P136.
 Single Number - Initially, I didn't know it's bit manipulation and had a hard time figuring out a solution of linear time and constant space.
 It never occurred to me XOR is commutative haha.
+* P139.
+Word Break.
+I did it with dp but I saw an interesting solution using BFS with a queue.
+Aug 4, 21
 * P141.
 Linked List Cycle - It’s the easier version of a problem I did yesterday or on Thursday.
 July 31, 21
 * P142.
 Linked List Cycle II -  I did using O(n) space, which is poor.
 Then I read a genius solution that uses two pointers.
 It's like two cars racing each other. - July 30, 21
 * P144.
 Binary Tree Preorder Traversal.
 Basic.
 Aug 2, 21